anakp07/dynamic-programming/README.md

 # Dynamic Programming

-Dynamic programming is a st
+Dynamic programming is a strategy for developing an algorithm where each subproblem is solved and the results recorded for use in solving larger problems.
+In this exercise you will write a pair of dynamic programming methods.

 ## Wave 1 Newman-Conway Sequence